Tap water is generally suitable for a wide range of uses.

 These products are unfortunately difficult to find in retail stores.

 The general principles described above also apply to potted plants.
 Keep the soil moist but not soggy.
 The mulching is replaced by coconut discs, which are easily available in different diameters.
-Remove the disc before spraying for even distribution over the entire surface.
+Remove the disc before watering to ensure even distribution over the entire surface.

-The only specific point is to absolutely avoid the underbeds.
+The only specific point is to absolutelyavoid sub-vases.
 Permanent standing water is not beneficial to the roots, which can become susceptible to phytophthora and be damaged.

 We do not recommend to let the trees available on this website grow in pots, because they will never reach their natural size and productivity.
 Unless you use larger and larger Air-Pots, up to a size of 100 to 400 liters depending on the variety, which guarantee a healthy and sustained growth.